pellcorp/creality-wiki/docs/grumpyscreen.md

 ## Grumpyscreen Factory Reset

-It is possible to initiate a factory reset from the settings menu (the cog) of Grumpyscreen.
+It is possible to initiate a factory reset from the tools menu of Grumpyscreen.

 ![image](assets/images/grumpyscreen_factory_reset.png)